 Zoo Atlanta comes alive this holiday season with IllumiNights at the Zoo: A Chinese Lantern Festival featuring more than 100 lanterns depicting some of your favorite animals.

-Each lantern, some of which are up to 20 feet tall, is made and hand-painted by Chinese artisans.
+Each lantern, some of which are up to 20 feet tall, is hand-made and hand-painted by Chinese artisans.

 You can expect to see lantern recreations of animals that are at Zoo Atlanta, like Tigers, Elephants, and Lions.
 But there are also some animals depicted that the zoo doesn’t have, like Moose, Brown Bears, and even Dinosaurs.